 Residence Life is all about fostering community, growth, and leadership on campus.
 Positions include Resident Assistants, Assistant Resident Directors, Ministry Partners, and Senior Ministry Partners.
 They have an opportunity to engage and help students connect both in their individual halls and the campus as a whole.

 Assist with planning and coordination of all-campus worship gatherings, prayer gatherings, alternative chapels, and retreats hosted by the Worship Arts Collective.
 In these roles, students actively support the mission of Spiritual Development.

 Student Government represents the student body at UNW.
 Roles of Student Government include Student Body President, Vice President, Business Director, Communications Director, and eight Student Senators.
 These positions serve as the primary representative of the student body to the UNW's Board of Trustees, President, faculty, staff, and alumni.

-Northwestern’s Media Entertainment Lab (The MEL) provides students from any major hands-on experience in public relations, television, film, and radio.
+Northwestern’s Media Entertainment Lab (The MEL) provides students from any major hands-on experience in television, film, and radio.
 This is a student-led creative learning environment.
 Students get to produce real content without fear of failing.
 There are no graded assignments and endless ways to get involved both in front of the camera and behind the scenes.